philipthomasthoughtworker/My-System-Designs/Address-Standardization-Facade.md

 #### High level architecture design (abstract design)
 * **Sketch the important components and connections between them, but don't do into some details.**
   * Application service layer (serves the requests)
-    * Need a service to master customer records from legacy originating invoice systems.
+    * Need a service to accept buyer and supplier addresses for standardization and validation.
   * List different services required.
-    * Need a service to perform address standardization and validation on buyer and supplier information.
-    * Need a service to apply thresholds with a weighted rating system to score buyer and supplier address information.
-    * Need a service to act as a anti-corruption translation layer for legacy originating invoice systems.
-    * Later, we needed a service for the Change Feed Processor for Azure Cosmos DB.
+    * No other services are required
   * Data Storage layer
-    * Need a database solution that was great a maintaining a seemingly infinite number of relationships between buyers, suppliers, accounts, etc.
+    * Since this is a facade to an externally paid service API, no data storage is required.
   * eg. Usually a scalable system includes webserver (load balancer), service (service partition), database (master/slave database cluster) and caching systems.
     * Need for a caching solution for address standardization to help mitigate cost from using third-party service.
-    * No need for a load balancer or load balance cluster (Future state would require it)
-    * Later, we needed to deal with partition keys on logical partitions
     * Need for rate limiting to avoid spamming on address standardization service to help mitigate cost from using third-party service.
 #### Component Design
 * **Component + specific APIs required for each of them.**
   * Flagship API
      * C# App Service Web App for Containers
-        * Master data management customer platform
+        * Address standardization
   * Ancillary services
-     * C# Azure Function
-        * Scoring
-        * Get supplier and buyers published from originating legacy invoice systems and anti-corruption layer
-     * C# App Service Web App for Containers
-        * Address standardization
-        * Azure Cosmos DB Change Feed Processor
-          * for keeping edge data up-to-date
+     * Azure Cache for Redis
+       * Caching standardized addresses for mitigating per call cost
 * **Object oriented design for functionalities**
   * Map features to modules: One scenario for one module.
   * Consider the relationships among modules